Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences: Introduction

-In this paper, we develop identification, estimation, and uniform inference methods to examine the treatment effect heterogeneity with respect to covariate values in the staggered DiD setting.
-We build on the setup of \cite{callaway2021difference} (CS21), and consider the group-time conditional average treatment (CATT) function given a continuous pre-treatment covariate of interest as the target parameter.
-We begin by showing that, under essentially the same identification conditions as in CS21, the CATT is identifiable from a conditional version of the doubly robust (DR) estimand in CS21.
-Then, we propose three-step procedures for estimating the CATT: the first stage is the same as the parametric estimation procedures for the outcome regression (OR) function and the generalized propensity score (GPS) in CS21; the second and third stages comprise nonparametric local polynomial regressions (LPR) for estimating certain nuisance parameters and the conditional DR estimand.
-Lastly, to construct uniform confidence bands (UCB) for the CATT function, we develop two uniform inference methods based on an analytical distributional approximation result and multiplier bootstrapping.
+\phantomsection \Copy{AE-3-1}{ In this paper, we develop identification, estimation, and uniform inference methods to examine the treatment effect heterogeneity with respect to covariate values and other key variables (i.e., groups, periods, and treatment exposure time) in the staggered DiD setting. } We build on the setup of \cite{callaway2021difference} and consider two types of target parameters: (i) the group-time conditional average treatment (CATT) function given a continuous pre-treatment covariate of interest and (ii) a variety of summary parameters that aggregate CATTs with certain estimable weights.
+We begin by showing that, under essentially the same identification conditions as in \cite{callaway2021difference}, CATT is identifiable from a conditional version of the doubly robust (DR) estimand in \cite{callaway2021difference}.
+Then, we propose three-step procedures for estimating CATT and the summary parameters: the first stage is the same as the parametric estimation procedures for the outcome regression (OR) function and the generalized propensity score (GPS) in \cite{callaway2021difference}; the second and third stages comprise nonparametric local polynomial regressions (LPR) for estimating certain nuisance parameters and the conditional DR estimand.
+Lastly, to construct uniform confidence bands for the target parameters, we develop two uniform inference methods based on an analytical distributional approximation result and weighted/multiplier bootstrapping.